inkuele/stableaudio/README.md

 Open your browser at the address printed in the console to start generating audio!

-## E. Packaging as a Standalone Installer
+## E. Packaging as a Standalone Executable (Script Only)

-You can create a standalone executable or installer using **PyInstaller**, which bundles Python, your scripts, and dependencies into a single file or folder.
+To distribute only the Python script (assuming users will provide their own local `models/` and `encoders/` folders), use PyInstaller:

 1. **Install PyInstaller**